TheArtur128/ToDo/README.md

 > This application is educational and created in the imaginary setting.

 ### Why
-- Relatively large starting team
+- Starting team of 15-20 people with permanent hiring
 - Great need for speed in adding features
 - Inconsistent workload in the near future
-- Relatively low fault tolerance requirement
+- Low fault-tolerance requirement at the start
-- Relatively low availability requirement
+- Low availability requirement at the start

 ### So
 - Dividing all features into areas as units of operation